citp/privacy-policy-historical/o/on/one/onetruemedia.com.md

-> *The following text is extracted and transformed from the onetruemedia.com privacy policy that was archived on 2006-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061207103123id_/http%3A//www.onetruemedia.com/otm_site/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onetruemedia.com privacy policy that was archived on 2007-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070603025536id_/http%3A//www.onetruemedia.com/otm_site/privacypolicy) for the most accurate reproduction.*

-# Video Montages
+# One True Media - Privacy Policy

 [](http://www.truste.org/ivalidate.php?url=www.onetruemedia.com&sealid=101)
 _Last updated November 22, 2005_